aj0strow/ajostrow.me/db/articles/react-project-tips.md

 }
 ```

-It feels dirty to mix app state with server data, but at the end of the day your component needs both to render successfully.
-It reminds me how databases don't care about importance of data, like your email address and default profile link color are both treated equally as text columns.
+It feels messy to mix app state with server data, but your component needs both types of data to render.
+It reminds me how databases don't differentiate importance of data, in that your email address and default profile link color are both treated equally as text columns.

 ### Symbol Action Constants

-Instead of prefixing redux actions with the namespace, or writing really long globally unique action names, use an [es6 symbol](https://github.com/medikoo/es6-symbol).
-It's why they exist.
+Redux examples online show long string constants or prefixed string constants.
+I prefer to use [es6 symbols](https://github.com/medikoo/es6-symbol).

 ```js
 // bad: long global name